 Unlike electric bicyclists, moped drivers are required to wear a helmet, have a driver’s license, and register their vehicle.
-And if an electric bike travels faster than 20 miles per hour, the traffic police will treat it as a moped.
+A bicycle is classified as a motorized bike rather than a moped if its engine is not greater than 750 and it travels at a speed not faster than 20 miles per hour.

 Motorized bicycles are permitted on most roads except certain freeways and sidewalks.
 Riders should always research their local county and municipal ordinances before driving their motorized bike.